 Death of Ben Lias

 Growing up in a generation removed from the John F. Kennedy assassination, I have had only a few," I will always remember where I was" moments in my life.
-I vaguely remember John Lennon's murder in 1980.
+I vaguely remembered John Lennon's murder in 1980.
 I was way too young to understand his impact on the world, both musically and culturally, but I remember seeing my father cry, which I never saw happen before or after.
-I remember sitting in section 79, row E, seat 12 of Camden Yards, holding my three year old daughter in my arms, watching Cal Ripken Jr. take his victory lap around the stadium, after he broke Lou Gehrig's consecutive game record.
+I remember sitting in section 79, row E, seat 12 of Camden Yards, holding my three-year-old daughter in my arms, watching Cal Ripken Jr. take his victory lap around the stadium after he broke Lou Gehrig's consecutive game record.
 Ironically, that was the only time my daughter ever saw me cry.
-Of course any American who is reading this will never forget where they were when the planes crashed into the World Trade Center on that awful September morning.
+Of course, any American who is reading this will never forget where they were when the planes crashed into the World Trade Center on that awful September morning in 2001.

 The All-American Terrapin would go on to win back to back Atlantic Coast Conference Player of the Year honors in 1985 and 1986, and his 2,149 points was a Maryland record at the time.

 That June in Boston, the Celtics were putting the finishing touches on their third NBA championship in five years.
 Former coaching great, now General Manager Red Auerbach had his eye on Bias and the future of the Celtics.
 Red always had a keen eye for talent, and he knew that Len was a player that his aging team could use.
 In one fell swoop, he traded Gerald Henderson to the Seattle Supersonics for the rights to the second pick in the 1986 NBA draft.